 Description: There are two power connectors on the motherboard for leads from an ATX power supply.
 The power supply leads plug into the connectors.
-The connector design prevents incorrect orientation.
-There are two connectors, the standard 20-pin ATX connector and the additional 4-pin connector that supplies 12-volt current
+The connector designs prevent incorrect orientation.
+There are two connectors, the standard 20-pin ATX connector and the extra ATX12V 4-pin connector which supplies additional 12-volt current.